Welcome to Wopular's coverage of War In Afghanistan, Afghanistan.

-War In Afghanistan, Afghanistan that have been featured on main sections
+War In Afghanistan, Afghanistan | featured news

 The Taliban vowed to keep fighting until all foreign forces left Afghanistan in a statement on Friday to mark the 10th anniversary of the U.S. military campaign in the country.